allebone/help.omni.af.mil/docs/PEX/Training.md

 3. Open the .CSV file and copy the unit name from the Unit column.

-4. In PEX, navigate to Training > Continuation > ADLS tab > Settings sub ta2.
+4. In PEX, navigate to Training > Continuation > ADLS tab > Settings sub tab.

     1. Select your unit from the drop down menu.